 No, Fellows are required to attend for the entire duration of the program.

 Yes!
 In our application process, the greatest weight is given to your original artwork.
-You may offer an explanation of your academic record in the written portion of your application and at your in-person interview.
+You may offer an explanation of your academic record in the written portion of your application and at your in-person/virtual interview.